mattkosoy/mattkosoy.github.io/_posts/2016-08-22-jekyll-is-great.md

 layout:     post
 title:      Using the Jekyll for the website.
 date:       2016-08-22 00:00:00
-summary:    This is how I helped my buddy Tony get up and running with Jekyll, the static site generator.
+summary:    This is how I helped Tony V get up and running with Jekyll, the static site generator.
 ---

 ## TL;DR: